j4n1k/personal-blog/content/posts/warehouse-opt/index.md

 \end{cases}
 $$

-Objective function:
+**Objective function:**

 The objective is to minimize the total cost associated with storing items in the warehouse.
-This cost is typically related to the distance traveled to retrieve items that are frequently used together (i.e., items with high affinity should be stored close to each other).
+For this problem the cost is related to the distance traveled to retrieve items that are frequently used together (i.e., items with high affinity should be stored close to each other).
 $$
  \min Z = \sum_{h \in I} \sum_{i \in I, i \neq h} \sum_{j \in J} \sum_{k \in J, k \neq j} d_{j,k} \cdot a_{h,i} \cdot y_{i,k} \cdot y_{h,j}
 $$

-Constraints:
+**Constraints:**

+Finnaly, we have to consider some constraints.

-Each item is assigned to exactly one location:
+First, we have to make sure that each item is assigned to exactly one location:
 $$
  \sum_{j \in K} y_{h,j} = 1, \quad \forall h \in I
 $$

-Each location holds exactly one item:
+Second, we need to enforce that each location holds exactly one item:
 $$
 \sum_{h \in I} y_{h,j} = 1, \quad \forall j \in K
 $$

-Binary assignment variables:

 These constraints ensure that the decision variables are binary, meaning that an item is either assigned to a location (1) or not (0).
 $$